Skip to content

 King George the Third marries Sophia Charlotte

-King George the Third marries Sophia Charlotte, the daughter of Duke Charles Louis Frederick of Mecklenburg-Strelitz… Queen Charlotte.
-She’s a direct descendant of the black branch of the Portuguese Royal House.
+King George the Third married Sophia Charlotte, daughter of Duke Charles Louis Frederick of Mecklenburg- Strelitz──Queen Charlotte.
+Descendant of the Black branch of the Portuguese Royal House.
+Under America’s Black Codes──she’s black and due to their interracial marriage Virginia’s 1691 law outlawed the King and Queen.

 World's First Antislavery Organization Established